Skip to main content

 Cypress automatically reads from your system's HTTP_PROXY environment variable and uses that proxy for all HTTP and HTTPS traffic.
 If an HTTPS_PROXY environment variable is set, HTTPS traffic will use that proxy instead.

-To bypass the proxy for certain domains, a NO_PROXY environment variable can be set to a comma-separated list of domain names to not proxy traffic for.
-By default, traffic to localhost will not be proxied.
-To make Cypress send traffic for localhost through the proxy, pass <-loopback> in NO_PROXY.
+To bypass the proxy for certain domains, set the NO_PROXY environment variable to a comma-separated list of domain names that should not be proxied.

-If an uppercase and a lowercase version of the proxy settings are supplied (for example, HTTP_PROXY and http_proxy are both set), the lowercase variable will be preferred.
+If an uppercase and a lowercase version of a proxy setting are both supplied (for example, HTTP_PROXY and http_proxy), the lowercase variable is preferred.

 Using a custom certificate authority (CA)